 - The GDS reports the ticket sale to the DPC.

-- The payment from the EasyPay is sent to IATA’s clearing bank daily.
+- Payments from EasyPay are sent to IATA’s clearing bank daily.

 - The clearing bank settles the funds to the airline in 2 to 4 days.

-IATA EasyPay is designed as a secure and fast payment option that complements more traditional BSP Cash and Customer Card methods.
+IATA EasyPay is a secure, fast payment option that complements more traditional BSP Cash and Customer Card methods.
 It’s a great solution for smaller agencies as they don’t need to provide large financial securities to IATA – and a handy option for airlines as it’s relatively cheap, fast, and fraud-free.
 However, its main weakness is that agents have no credit funds available and must limit their sales to the prepaid amount.

 Read more about digital wallets in travel in our comprehensive overview or watch an explainer below.

-So these are the three main payment options that travel agents can access when they get IATA accreditation.
+These are the three main payment options travel agents can access when they obtain IATA accreditation.

 Who can use the BSP: IATA accreditations

 To join the BSP, a travel agency must become an IATA-accredited entity, meaning it meets specific professional standards and financial criteria.
-There are three accreditation tiers:
+There are four accreditation tiers:

 - GoGlobal – for multinational travel agencies working with multiple local BSPs.